manishborikar92/Pico/docs/Structure_Rationale.md

 ## 7. Conclusion

 This unified project structure combines the intuitive organization of the Project Folder Structure with the comprehensive detail of the Optimized Project Structure Guide.
-The result is a robust, scalable, and maintainable framework that supports the AIBI robot project's software-first methodology while providing clear guidance for all team members.
+The result is a robust, scalable, and maintainable framework that supports the PICO robot project's software-first methodology while providing clear guidance for all team members.

 **Key Benefits:**
 - ✅ Intuitive navigation and organization